DanGyi23/MyPortfolio/Week3.md

 ## Daily Goals

 #### Monday 2nd September
-- GOAL:
+- GOAL: Understand basics of HTTP and how client/server relationship works
-- PLAN:
+- PLAN: Work through challenges set for this week's intro to the web
-- EVIDENCE:
+- EVIDENCE: [Evidence](https://github.com/DanGyi23/week3-webapp/commits/master) of using Sinatra/Shotgun and creating HTML to be pushed to the webpage once a server has been initialized

 #### Tuesday 3rd September
 - GOAL: